awyspr/awyspr-fieldnotes/2026-08-14-awsservicematrix.md

 ?
 Or between eu-central-1 (Frankfurt) and eu-central-2 (Zurich) ?

-awyspr 's unofficial AWS Service Matrix builds a view from AWS' own public inventories and data feeds to show which services are available where, with daily automated updates, and without needing to mess about in the AWS console or with the CI.
+awyspr 's unofficial AWS Service Matrix builds a view from AWS' own public inventories and data feeds to show which services are available where, with daily automated updates, and without needing to mess about in the AWS console or with the CLI.

 Take a look, and you might be suprised: [https://awsservicematrix.info](https://awsservicematrix.info/)